 What is activation energy?

 The amount of energy we have the input for the reaction to convert the reactants to the products.
-Activation energy is the difference between the high molecule state’s and the reactant’s energy.
+Activation energy differs between the high molecule states and the reactant’s energy.
 This is called the Gibbs free energy, which Delta G gives.

 The activation energy describes how quickly a reaction takes place to be spontaneous.
 It can have a negative Delta G value but take place very slowly.
 If a reaction takes place very slowly, what does that mean?
 It means that it has very high activation energy.